Someone like You (Adele song): Commercial performance

 In Finland, "Someone like You" debuted at number 14 in October 2011 and rose to number one in its 12th week in early 2012—the week when Adele had three simultaneous top-ten songs ("Rolling in the Deep" at number two and "Set Fire to the Rain" at number seven).
 In France, despite not having been certified, "Someone like You" has sold 350,800 copies and became one of the best-selling singles in the country.
 The song debuted at number 47 on the Australian Singles Chart.
 "Someone like You" remained at the top position of the chart for seven consecutive weeks and it was certified 4× Platinum by the Australian Recording Industry Association (ARIA).
 It has also peaked at number one in New Zealand for five weeks, ending an 11-week run at number one for "Party Rock Anthem".

 The single sold 51,000 copies its first week in the US, debuting at number 65.
 The single re-entered the Billboard Hot 100 at number 97 on the week ending 30 July 2011.
 Upon its radio release in the United States, and a surge in popularity following her performance at the 2011 MTV Video Music Awards, "Someone like You" climbed 18 positions to number one from number 19, and became her second consecutive number-one single on the Hot 100 and making Adele the first ever British female singer to spawn two consecutive number-one singles from the same album.
 After the performance, "Someone like You" moved from number 11 to number one on the Digital Songs chart with 275,000 downloads sold (191% increase), according to Nielsen SoundScan.
 On Radio Songs, the track moved from number 42 to number 19 with 46 million all-format audience impressions (59% increase), according to Nielsen BDS.
 The song made Hot 100 history by achieving the biggest jump to number 1 in the chart's 53-year history that was not spurred by the release of a single.
 "Someone like You" became the first strictly voice-and-piano ballad to top the Billboard Hot 100.
 The song also became the first "unquestionably slow song" to top the Hot 100 chart since Rihanna's song, "Take a Bow" (2008).
 It topped the chart for 1 week and then slipped from number 1 to number 2 being replaced by Maroon 5 and Christina Aguilera's "Moves Like Jagger".
-A few days after the release of its video, on 6 October 2011, the song returned to number one and spent more 4 weeks at the top, where it was later replaced by "We Found Love" by Rihanna featuring Calvin Harris.
+A few days after the release of its video, on 6 October 2011, the song returned to number one and spent 4 more weeks at the top, where it was later replaced by "We Found Love" by Rihanna featuring Calvin Harris.
 With "Rolling in the Deep" spending 7 weeks at number one on the Hot 100 and "Someone like You" spending 5 weeks, Adele is the first female solo artist to log 12 weeks at No. 1 in a calendar year with two strictly solo recordings.
 Beyoncé, Monica and Mariah Carey also did it (in 2003, 1998 and 1995, respectively), if collaborations are included.
-As of April 2020, it has sold 6,400,000 downloads in the United States alone.
+As of April 2015, it has sold 6 million downloads in the United States alone.